moves-rwth/storm/documentation/usage/models.md

 # Models With Nondeterminism

 Sometimes, it is necessary to model a nondeterministic choice between alternatives.
 Typical sources of nondeterminism include scheduling freedom (as found in distributed systems), abstraction and underspecification.
-In these cases, the modelling formalism needs to provide a means to specify nondeterministic behavior.
+In these cases, the modeling formalism needs to provide a means to specify nondeterministic behavior.

 ## Discrete-Time Markov Decision Processes (MDPs)